(Updated 8 September 2025)

 An Individual Voluntary Arrangement (IVA) is a debt solution that allows you to “freeze” your debt and agree to pay it back over a specified period, usually 5-6 years whilst protecting your assets.
 Any money you owe thereafter is written off.

 An IVA is a legally binding agreement between you and your unsecured creditors, arranged and supervised by a licensed Insolvency Practitioner (IP).
-In short, you agree to pay back the maximum you can afford over a specified period of time, at the end of which period your creditors agree to write off any remaining balances.
+In short, you agree to pay back the maximum you can afford over a specified period of time, at the end of which your creditors agree to write off any remaining balances.

 You can read more about IVAs here.